You are here

 aws_secret_access_key = "Your Secret Key Id"

-If you are not using the default path, you will then need to assign your path to the variable: AWS_CLOUDWATCH_AUTHENTICATION.
+.
+If you are not using the default location, you will need to assign your full path to the variable: AWS_CLOUDWATCH_AUTHENTICATION

 AWS ELB Monitoring Setup and Configuration